LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 - **Auto** Display backlight will turn on automatically when triggered by various events *e.g.* Rx of signal, or pressing a key or button.
 - **Squelch** Display backlight remains illuminated while the FM squelch is open or there is a valid DMR signal, and also remains illuminated for the specified backlight timeout after the squelch has closed.
 The minimum timeout period in this mode is 5 seconds.
 - **Manual** Display backlight is toggled on and off by pressing the **Black** button (**SK1**).
+- **Buttons** Display backlight will illuminate for the specified backlight timeout on every button press event.
 - **None** Display backlight will not illuminate under any condition.

 ##### Timeout<!-- linebreak -->